abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/eftest-cloverage.md

 ### Running using [Leningen](https://leiningen.org/)

-The same ability is available in `Leningen` even with the full support of all options and not need to define test and source paths:
+In `Leningen` we have the full support of all options and not need to define test and source paths:

 *project.clj*